 the borrowers.
 Borrowers have the option of closing at a title company office or

-closing in the home with an approved notary if that is more convenient.
+closing in their home with an approved notary if that is more convenient.
 Once all

 the closing documents have been signed, borrowers have 3 business days to cancel